 Hennessy argues that the system needs to protect the target woman, rather than merely offering support to the target woman.
 Protecting her from physical attack and harassment is not enough.
 The system needs to protect her mind from the psychephile’s devious and malevolent grooming and re-grooming.

 For the system to do this, professionals need to be able to recognise, diagnose and resist the grooming tactics of the psychephile.
 Psychephiles proactively groom the professionals who work in the field of domestic abuse.
 Psychephiles groom society as a whole — they groom the whole system.
 The system needs to stop colluding with male intimate abusers.

-Hennessy acknowledges Evan Stark’s book Coercive Control (2002) and then he says —
+Hennessy (in How He Wins) acknowledges Evan Stark’s book Coercive Control [Affiliate link] (2002) and then he says —

 I have personally experienced some of the unhelpful responses from professionals that Don Hennessy describes in this book.

 I went to a women’s refuge in 1990 when my daughter was a baby.
 My husband must have guessed I might be at the refuge.
 He found the phone number and telephoned the refuge.
 A worker in the refuge told me that my husband wanted to talk to me.
 I felt she was urging me to talk to him.
 I thought she would think I was rude if I refused to talk to him.
 I spoke to him on the phone, and agreed to meet him for a short time in a nearby park.
 When we met, he groomed me and told me lies, to suck me back in.
 The refuge had given me temporary physical safety and a place to sleep, but they did nothing to protect my mind and spirit from his sinister manipulation.